Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/03_LUMI_access.md

 -->

 <!-- GENERAL More general text -->
-LUMI is hosted in Finland but operated by a consortium of 11 countries Each LUMI consortium country can set its own policies for a national access program, within the limits of what the supercomputer can technically sustain.
+LUMI is hosted in Finland but operated by a consortium of 11 countries.
+Each LUMI consortium country can set its own policies for a national access program, within the limits of what the supercomputer can technically sustain.
 There is a ["Get Started" page on the main LUMI website](https://www.lumi-supercomputer.eu/get-started/)